 The panel discussion on energy balance closure correction for trace gas fluxes was embedded into a conference on transport and chemistry in forest ecosystems.
-The discussion was a logical successor to a workshop held in 1994 in Grenoble (Foken; Oncley 1995), where the problem of the unclosed surface energy balance-which is where the observed turbulent fluxes of sensible and latent heat do not sufficiently account for the measured net available energy at the Earth's surface-was addressed after energy budget closure analyses in the 1980s and early 1990s (Bolle et al. 1993; Kanemasu et al. 1992; Koitzsch et al. 1988;
+The discussion was a logical successor to a workshop held in 1994 in Grenoble, France (Foken and Oncley 1995), where the problem of the unclosed surface energy balance-which is where the observed turbulent fluxes of sensible and latent heat do not sufficiently account for the measured net available energy at the Earth's surface-was addressed after energy budget closure analyses in the 1980s and early 1990s (Bolle et al. 1993; Kanemasu et al. 1992; Koitzsch et al. 1988; Laubach and Teichmann 1996;

-1 AFFILIATIONS: Foken-University of Bayreuth, Germany; Aubinet- University of Gembloux, Belgium; Finnigan-CSIRO, Canberra, Australia, Leclerc-University of Georgia, Griffin, USA, Mauder, Karlsruhe Institute of Technology, Garmisch-Partenkirchen, Germany (formerly Agriculure and Agri-Food Canada, Ottawa, Canada); Paw U- University of California, Davis, USA.
+AFFILIATIONS: FOKEN-University of Bayreuth, Bayreuth, Germany; AUBINET-Gembloux Agriculture University, Gembloux, Belgium; FINNIGAN-CSIRO, Canberra, Australia's Capitol Teritory, Australia; Leclerc-University of Georgia, Griffin, Georgia; MAUDER-Karlsruhe Institute of Technology, Garmisch-Partenkirchen, Germany (formerly Agriculture and Agri-Food Canada, Ottawa, Ontario, Canada); Paw U-University of California, Davis, Davis, California

-CORRESPONDING AUTHOR: Thomas Foken, University of Bayreuth, Department of Micrometeology, D-95440 Bayreuth, Germany, E-mail thomas. foken@uni-bayreuth.de
+CORRESPONDING AUTHOR: Thomas Foken, Department of Micrometeorology, University of Bayreuth, D-95440 Bayreuth, Germany

+E-mail: thomas.foken@uni-bayreuth.de